 THE SHORT JAWN

-M Eighteen Téllez is a heavily cyborg sci-fi writer from the 215.
+M Téllez is a heavily cyborg sci-fi writer from the 215.
 They are a founding member of the corner store sci-fi & action collective, METROPOLARITY.

 And find them on other coercive surveillance streams under @cyborgmemoirs.